Projective and anomalous representations of categories and their linearizations: The twisted group algebra as a Kan extension

 is (equivalent to) the category of $(A,B)$-bimodules. \end{proof} \begin{lemma} The right Kan extension $\eqref{eq:right-kan}$ is

-where $\K^\alpha[G]$ is the $\alpha$-twisted group algebra , i.e., the $\K$-algebra generated by the elements $x_g$, with $g$ in the group $G$, with multiplication $x_g\cdot x_h=\alpha(g,h) x_{gh}$. \end{lemma} \begin{proof} A diagram of the form \eqref{eq:completion-B} is the datum of a pair $(B,N)$, where $B$ is a $\K$-algebra and $N$ is a right $B$-module such that \begin{enumerate} \item For every $g$ in $G$ we have a filler $\xi_g$ for the diagram
+where $\K^\alpha[G]$ is the $\alpha$-twisted group algebra , i.e., the $\K$-algebra generated by the elements $x_g$, with $g$ in the group $G$, with multiplication $x_g\cdot x_h=\alpha(g,h) x_{gh}$. \end{lemma} \begin{proof} A diagram of the form \eqref{eq:completion-B} is the datum of a pair $(B,N)$, where $B$ is a $\K$-algebra and $N$ is a right $B$-module such that \begin{enumerate} \item For every $g$ in $G$ we have a morphism of right $B$-modules